cthornsb/OtterGB/README.md

 many different emulator options that you can use to tweak performance.

 All possible emulator options are listed in the `default.cfg` file supplied with the executable.
-The most important variables in the config file are **ROM_DIRECTORY** and **ROM_FILENAME**.
+Before running the program for the first time, the variables **ROM_DIRECTORY** and **ROM_FILENAME** should be set by the user.

 **ROM_DIRECTORY** is used to specify the directory where your ROM files are placed.
-It may be a relative path or an absolute path.
+It may be an absolute path or a relative path (with respect to the executable).
 If the ROMs are in the same directory as the executable, just leave it as `.` or `./` or leave the option unspecified.

 **ROM_FILENAME** specifies the file to load on boot, but you can switch it in the emulator console (press \` and then type `file <filename>`) or drag and drop a DMG or CGB file onto the emulator window to load it.
 If **ROM_FILENAME** is not specified or if OtterGB fails to load the file, the emulator will boot into the OtterGB console instead.
 See the [OtterGB Console](#ottergb-console-and-lr35902-interpreter) section below for more information.

+High resolution timing calls are platform dependent and can take a significant amount of time.
+To alleviate this problem, OtterGB keeps a running average of the timing offset in order to tweak keep the average framerate near the target of 59.73 fps.
+It is possible to modify the target framerate by using the variable **TARGET_FRAMERATE**.

 ### Windows builds